RockefellerArchiveCenter/premis-rights-guidelines/README.md

-# Guidelines for PREMIS Rights Statments at the Rockefeller Archive Center
+# Guidelines for PREMIS Rights Statements at the Rockefeller Archive Center

 Local guidelines for the content of PREMIS rights statements.